All Episodes

 I have to tell you, folks, my world is upside down here.

-So much of what I thought was true.
+So much of what I thought was true, I am discovering to be wrong.

-Al Qaeda rips first U.S. Muslim congressman.
+Al-Qaeda rips first U.S. Muslim congressman.

-Uh Minneapolis Minnesota Democrat, first U.S. Muslim congressman.
+Now, that would be Keith Ellison, a Minneapolis, Minnesota Democrat, first U.S. Muslim congressman.

-They're really ripping Al Qaeda, ripping one of its own, ripping Keith Ellison, the first Muslim congressman in United States history.
+They're really ripping al-Qaeda, ripping one of its own, ripping Keith Ellison, the first Muslim congressman in United States history.

 He won with 56% of the vote.

-And since his victory, at least two radical Islamic chat rooms have dissed him.
+And since his victory, at least two radical Islamic chat rooms have dissed him, as among other things, the first Jewish Muslim that goes to Congress.

 According to the SITE Institute, a terrorism investigative group.